-- Under NO circumstances should a research study requiring REC approval go ahead without first receiving a favourable opinion from a REC.
+- Under NO circumstances should a research study requiring REC approval go ahead without first receiving a favorable opinion from a REC.

-- Any research study (and this includes research that is done by students and those in training programmes) that involves HSE patients (or their data or samples), HSE staff (or their data or samples) or HSE premises MUST HAVE a favourable opinion from a HSE REC prior to starting.
+- Any research study (and this includes research that is done by students and those in training programs) that involves HSE patients (or their data or samples), HSE staff (or their data or samples) or HSE premises MUST HAVE a favorable opinion from a HSE REC prior to starting.

 Details on Available RECs

-At present studies involving multiple healthcare sites, require multiple REC approvals with the exception of Clinical Trials for Investigational Medicinal Products (CT-IMPs), Clinical Investigations with Medical Devices or studies involving ionising radiation.
-In these cases, a single approval can be sought from the National Research Ethics Committee (NREC) which commenced operations in May 2021.
-On a temporary basis, CT-IMPs can also be submitted to one of the 12 RECs that are approved by the Department of Health (DoH) to grant national or multi-site approval for this purpose until December 2021.
+At present studies involving multiple healthcare sites, require multiple REC approvals with the exception of Clinical Trials for Investigational Medicinal Products (CT-IMPs) and Clinical Investigations with Medical Devices.
+In these cases, a single approval can be sought from the National Research Ethics Committee (NREC).

 Find below details of RECs approving research projects outside the remit of the NREC.

 - RECs for research projects hosted by CHO based services

 - RECs for research projects hosted by Hospitals